egovernment/egovernment.github.io/_how-to/part-a/106-configure-the-determinant-of-a-service.markdown

 ---
 layout: recipe
 permalink: /how-to/configure-the-determinant-of-a-service/
-title: 'Define new determinant of a service'
+title: 'Define new determinant of a service (field of the guide)'
 category: '1.
 Part A'
 sub-category: 'Service'
 rate: '2'